 Updates to this article

-07 July 2020: We've updated all of the checklists in this article.
-The checklists for academies and multi-academy trusts now reflect the changes to the Academies Financial Handbook from 1 September 2020.
-It includes new requirements to publish:
+7 July 2020: The checklists for academies and multi-academy trusts now reflect the changes to the Academies Financial Handbook from 1 September 2020, which include new requirements to publish:

 - Whistle-blowing procedures

-- Number of employees whose benefits exceed £100k
+- The number of employees whose benefits exceed £100k